revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 ---

-4.What will be the output of the following code?
+4.What is the output of the following code?

 ```python
 set1={8,9}